2023 Best Value Civil Engineering Schools in the Plains States Region

 University of Nebraska - Lincoln ranked #6 on this year’s Best Value Civil Engineering Schools in the Plains States Region list.
 Located in the city of Lincoln, UNL is a public college with a very large student population.

-UNL undergraduate students pay an average of $26,720 in tuition and fees each year.
+The average tuition and fees for an out-of-state undergraduate student at UNL are $26,720 a year.
 The average amount in student loans that civil eng majors at UNL take out is $24,625.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $183.

 On top of its placing in our value ranking, UNL also did well on our Best Civil Engineering Schools in the Plains States Region list.
 It’s in the top 10% of all schools reviewed in this analysis.

 With a ranking of #7, Iowa State University did quite well on this year’s best value schools for civil engineering students.
-Iowa State is a fairly large public school located in the small city of Ames.
+Iowa State is a very large public school located in the city of Ames.

 Out-of-state tuition fees for undergraduate students at Iowa State are $25,446 per year.
 The average amount in student loans that civil eng majors at Iowa State take out is $26,125.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $183.